About Our Collections

 Archaeological Collections

-Highlights of the archaeological collections include: a wide variety of material documenting the lives of the Mimbres people living from 1000-1150 AD in the valleys of southwestern New Mexico; evidence of the earliest domesticated corn in the American Southwest excavated from the dry caves in the Organ Mountains; and material excavated from historical sites and American military forts along El Camino Real.
-Whole ceramic vessels excavated and owned by the museum can be seen in the Pottery from the Americas exhibition in the museum's east wing.
+Highlights of the archaeological collections include: a wide variety of material documenting the lives of the Mimbres people living from 1000-1150 AD in the valleys of southwestern New Mexico; more than 3,000-year-old corn cobs recovered from rockshelters in the Organ Mountains; and material excavated from historical sites and American military forts along El Camino Real de Tierra Adentro.

 Woven basket with bees